phzietsman/blockchain-monopoly/README.md

 ### Genesis block ###

 First you need a genesis block.
 This will be the first block in your blockchain and other networks / blockchains with a different genesis block will not sync with this private one.

-The
+Especially take note of the `chainId`, we will be using it later in the startup of our nodes.

 ```json
 {